 Mimoza is my Turkish friend living in Barcelona.
 We met at university and I fell in love with her bubbly, sunny personality as soon as I spoke to her.
 After living with each other in our final year of Uni, she then went off to Spain to complete a masters degree and fell for Barcelona so much that she has stayed there to do a SECOND masters!!
-Not only does she have endless drive and energy, she is also the biggest foodie I know and so has combined these skills to give you a low down on the best brunch spots in Barca.
+Not only does she have endless drive and energy, she is also the biggest foodie I know and so has combined these skills to give you a low down on the best brunch places in Barcelona.
 Trust me, if you follow her Instagram (@mimozaeverywhere), you’ll see she really knows her stuff!!
+Enjoy Mimoza’s takeover!

 My favourite meal of the day: breakfast.
 When you wake up late (probably quite tired from last night), this favourite meal of mine transforms into an even better concept: brunch.
 The dictionary describes it as “a late morning meal eaten instead of breakfast and lunch”, but I describe it as pure happiness.

 Since I live in Barcelona, I feel like I have to share my knowledge with you, everyone, on this very serious and important matter.
 So, I’m not going to talk more and will directly get to the point.
 Here are the best brunch places in Barcelona that I’ve been to, and yes, of course it includes that famous Brunch & Cake that everyone is crazy about.

 I have to give 1st place to this ‘small in size but huge in success’ café.